How to add bluetooth music playback in a car

 - A power supply.
 A highly effective (non-linear) and quiet one is recommended.

-- An isolator for the breaking of the ground loop, which is formed by the power of the cigarette lighter socket and generates a large amount of background noise.
+- An isolator for breaking the ground loop, which is formed by the power of the cigarette lighter socket and generates a large amount of background noise.

-So let’s look at all these elements with more detail.
+So let’s look at all these elements in more detail.

 I printed the case on a 3D printer with its required ability to be placed into the socket in mind.
 This is how it looks with the board installed (as you can see, lacking a face plate):